MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-file-types.md

 ### File types that are excluded from classification and protection by the Azure Information Protection scanner

-By default, the scanner also excludes the same file types as the Azure Information Protection client, except that .rtf is also excluded.
+By default, the scanner also excludes the same file types as the Azure Information Protection client with the following exceptions:

+- For the current GA version of the scanner:
+    - .rtf is also excluded.

+For the current preview version of the scanner:
+    - .rar, .rtf, .msg and .zip are also excluded.

 You can change the file types included or excluded for file inspection by the scanner when you use the following PowerShell cmdlets: